TCGLandDev/tcgdb/README.md

-# TCG Land — TCGDB
+# ZenGate Global — Palmyra Pro SaaS

 A contract‑first, domain‑oriented platform for building and maintaining an accurate, continuously updated Trading Card Games database.
-This repository is the monorepo that will host the OpenAPI contracts, generated SDKs, backend (Go/Chi), and frontend (React 19 + Vite PWA) for TCG Land’s internal data platform.
+This repository is the monorepo that hosts the OpenAPI contracts, generated SDKs, backend (Go/Chi), and frontend (React 19 + Vite PWA) for ZenGate Global’s Palmyra Pro data platform.

 This README consolidates the essentials to understand the project, navigate the repository, and contribute effectively.